augustojsoares/librarian/POST-MORTEM.md

   - Bundle size

     This app was developed with no regard for bundle size.
-A good example of where this could be improved is `parse-link-header` which while useful in a prototyping scenario has a relatively large bundle size for the features it provides and would be easy to emulate locally.
+A good example of where this could be improved is `parse-link-header` which while useful in a prototyping scenario has a relatively large bundle size for the features it provides and would be easy to emulate locally;

 - An architectural change in the way the booking creation form is handled.
-See [lessons learned](lessons-learned)
+See [lessons learned](lessons-learned).

-## lessons learned
+## Lessons learned

 Despite what I would call the overall success of this project, I have two main lessons learned for the future.